-Muhammad Ali, one of the best boxers ever.
+Muhammad Ali, one of the best boxers ever

 *On this dates Registry we mark the birth of Muhammad Ali in 1942.
-He was an African-American professional boxer, the first boxer to win the heavyweight championship three separate times.
+He was an African American professional boxer, the first boxer to win the heavyweight championship three separate times.

-He is also an international humanitarian and ambassador of good will.
+He was also an international humanitarian and ambassador of good will.
 Cassius Marcellus Clay (his name at birth) is from Louisville, Kentucky.
 As an amateur boxer, he was noticed in 1960 by winning the Amateur Athletic Union light heavyweight and Golden Gloves heavyweight championships.
 He won a gold medal in the light heavyweight division at the 1960 Olympic games in Rome.
 He turned professional soon afterward and became world heavyweight champion by knocking out Sonny Liston in seven rounds in 1964.

 Gifted with unusually fast reflexes, excellent hand-leg coordination, and finely honed defensive skills, Ali successfully defended his title nine times from 1965 to 1967 and was universally recognized as champion after out pointing World Boxing Association (WBA) champion Ernie Terrell in 15 rounds in 1967.
 Ali often proclaimed his invincibility in poetic verse and made the claim "I am the greatest!" his personal slogan.
 In 1964 he joined the Nation of Islam adopting a Muslim name and in 1967 he refused, on religious grounds, to submit to induction into the armed forces.
 He was subsequently convicted of violating the Selective Service Act and in consequence barred from the ring and stripped of his title.